Sprained Ankle – Runner’s Guide to Diagnosis, Treatment & Prevention

 2nd-grade: is defined as a tear or partial tear to one or multiple ligaments with some laxity.
 Estimated recovery time for 2nd-grade ankle sprains is usually between 4 and 8 weeks.

-3rd-grade: is defined as the most severe form of the injury because the sprain resulted in a complete tear of a single or multiple ligaments which caused severe laxity and joint instability.
+3rd-grade: is defined as the most severe form of the injury because the strain resulted in a complete tear of a single or multiple ligaments which caused severe laxity and joint instability.
 3rd-grade ankle sprains can take up to 3 months to recover.

 Symptoms of a Sprained Ankle